- Chart

 ETF Overview

-Goldman Sachs is a globally recognized financial institution with a long-standing reputation for its expertise in investment banking, asset management, and financial services.
-They have a robust infrastructure and a strong commitment to compliance and client service.
+Goldman Sachs is a globally recognized financial institution with a long-standing reputation for its expertise in investment banking, asset management, and wealth management.
+Its track record in the ETF market is robust, with a commitment to providing diversified and well-managed investment products.

 Investment Objective

-To achieve long-term capital growth by investing in a diversified portfolio of equity securities of companies that are leaders in current and emerging technology sectors.
+The primary investment goal of GCET is to achieve long-term capital appreciation by investing in a diversified portfolio of equity securities of companies that are leaders in future-oriented technologies.

 Investment Approach and Strategy

-Composition The ETF primarily holds common stocks of companies across the technology spectrum.
-Its holdings are concentrated in sectors that drive technological advancement, including software, hardware, semiconductors, and other technology-enabled industries.
+Composition The ETF primarily holds common stocks of companies across various technology sub-sectors.
+These can include companies involved in software, hardware, semiconductors, cloud infrastructure, artificial intelligence, data analytics, and cybersecurity.

 Market Position